Use of Tissue Marking Inks/Dyes with Basic Tissue Sampling

 • It is sometimes helpful to submit the entire tube (vas deferens, temporal arteries, fallopian tubes) in the tissue cassette, with instructions to cut cross-sections before embedding.

-• The lumen end can alternatively be dipped in tissue ink/dye, to more clearly mark the opening for very tiny tubes.
-The lumen MUST be visible in the final section.
+• The lumen end can be dipped in tissue ink/dye to mark the opening for very tiny tubes more clearly.
+The lumen must be visible in the final section.

 Multiple fragments

-• The fragments may be inked on one edge, but should be embedded so that all pieces are kept in the same plane or level in the block so that one complete, representative section can be obtained.
+• The fragments may be inked on one edge but should be embedded so that all pieces are kept in the same plane or level in the block to obtain one complete, representative section.